-Above: Emanuel Kapelsohn, the Network's newest Advisory Board member.
+Left: Emanuel Kapelsohn, the Network's newest Advisory Board member.

 The Advisory Board is charged with finding the balance between providing services for Network members and guaranteeing that the Network does not squander funds trying to defend use of force that is not justifiably undertaken in self defense.
 Not only must the Advisory Board identify and recommend ways to provide for a member’s post incident needs, they will also evaluate incident reports so they can assure the Network, its membership, contributors and the public that Legal Defense Fund monies are being used only to defend justifiable self defense.
 In the rare instance that someone vilifies the Network and its mission, it is generally to charge that our goal is to get people who commit murder off scot-free.
 While nothing could be further from the truth, that line of attack underscores why this duty of the Network Advisory Board is so very, very important.